 Data Gap Analysis

 An inventory of missing information (data gaps) was developed using a conceptual model for the river that considered potential sources and source pathways.
 This model covered the river from its origin at the outlet of Lake Coeur d’Alene to Nine Mile Dam, below the Spokane urban area.
-Four main data gaps were identified:
+Four main data gaps were formally identified:

 The magnitude of true sources contributing to stormwater loads